Guardian Optical raises $2.5 million for AI-driven in-car monitoring

 In the future, Dotan hopes to deploy the platform in buses, trains, and other forms of commercial and public transportation, where it could provide real-time occupancy maps and flag behaviors like vandalism and violence.

-Lucky for Guardian Optical, there isn’t much competition in the in-car computer vision market, though there are a few contenders.
-Owl is an always-on camera that mounts to a car’s rearview mirror, monitors for break-ins and collisions, not ambient movement.
+Luckily for Guardian Optical, there isn’t much competition in the in-car computer vision market.
+Owl is an always-on camera that mounts to a car’s rearview mirror, monitoring for break-ins and collisions, not ambient movement.
 And Nauto’s in-car monitoring solution is tailored for fleet management.